kwaldenphd/apis-python/README.md

   json.dump(repo_dict, json_file)
 ```

+<blockquote>Q3: Find another GitHub search result URL and write an API call from Python.
+Select a single repository from the API return.
+Write the API return to a JSON file.
+Incldue code + comments.</blockquote>

 # Example: U.S. Census Bureau Data

-Let's say we want to work with the U.S. Census Bureau's API.
+37. Let's say we want to work with the U.S. Census Bureau's API.

-First step is to navigate to the Census Bureau's ["About"](https://www.census.gov/data/developers/about.html) page for developers and click the "Request a Key" icon.
+38. First step is to navigate to the Census Bureau's ["About"](https://www.census.gov/data/developers/about.html) page for developers and click the "Request a Key" icon.

-Once you've completed the "Request a Key" form, you should receive an API key via email.
+39. Once you've completed the "Request a Key" form, you should receive an API key via email.
 This will look like a long string of letters and numbers.

-Next step is to identify which Census Bureau dataset you want to work with.
+40. Next step is to identify which Census Bureau dataset you want to work with.

-Lots of options, ranging from the facets of data from the American Community Survey to data from the Decennial Census.
+41. Lots of options, ranging from the facets of data from the American Community Survey to data from the Decennial Census.

-Explore the list of options (["Available APIs"](https://www.census.gov/data/developers/data-sets.html)) and decide on a specific dataset.
+42. Explore the list of options (["Available APIs"](https://www.census.gov/data/developers/data-sets.html)) and decide on a specific dataset.

-For the purposes of this example, I'm going to work with [five-year data from the American Community survey](https://www.census.gov/data/developers/data-sets/acs-5year.html) to find a recent population count for `46556`, Notre Dame's zip code.
+43. For the purposes of this example, I'm going to work with [five-year data from the American Community survey](https://www.census.gov/data/developers/data-sets/acs-5year.html) to find a recent population count for `46556`, Notre Dame's zip code.

-First thing I want to do is explore the documentation available for this dataset so I know what might (or should) return from the API call.
+44. First thing I want to do is explore the documentation available for this dataset so I know what might (or should) return from the API call.
 - [Link to documentation for 2019 subset of this dataset](https://www.census.gov/data/developers/data-sets/acs-5year.html)

-As you can see from the documentation, there are MANY variables and data points contained in this dataset.
+45. As you can see from the documentation, there are MANY variables and data points contained in this dataset.

-For this example, I'm going to stick to the original question of wanting a recent population count for Notre Dame's zip code.
+46. For this example, I'm going to stick to the original question of wanting a recent population count for Notre Dame's zip code.

-From looking at the documentation, I know my API call will start with `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]`
+47. From looking at the documentation, I know my API call will start with `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]`

-And from looking at the full list of variables, I know my variable name for "Total Population is `B01003_001E`.
+48. And from looking at the full list of variables, I know my variable name for "Total Population is `B01003_001E`.

-So my API call for the "Total Population" variable will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E`.
+49. So my API call for the "Total Population" variable will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E`.

-Execept this API call will return total population for all geographies in the ACS dataset, which is much more than I actually want.
+50. Execept this API call will return total population for all geographies in the ACS dataset, which is much more than I actually want.

-I can modify the API call to only return "Total Population" for the zip code I am interested in.
+51. I can modify the API call to only return "Total Population" for the zip code I am interested in.

-The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E&for=zip%20code%20tabulation%20area:46556`.
+52. The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E&for=zip%20code%20tabulation%20area:46556`.

-You can paste this URL into your browser to check to make sure the API call is using the correct URL.
+53. You can paste this URL into your browser to check to make sure the API call is using the correct URL.

-Check out the [Census Bureau's API documentation and sample queries](https://www.census.gov/data/developers/guidance/api-user-guide/query-examples.html) to learn more about how to customize your API call.
+54. Check out the [Census Bureau's API documentation and sample queries](https://www.census.gov/data/developers/guidance/api-user-guide/query-examples.html) to learn more about how to customize your API call.

-Now to bring this into Python.
+55. Now to bring this into Python.
 ```Python
 # import requests module
 import requests